 IHE Delft has long-term international cooperation agreements with key partners for the Institute, comprising a wide range of fields and technical cooperation in human and institutional capacity building.

-Rotary’s main objective is service in the community, in the workplace, and around the globe.
-The 1.2 million Rotarians who make up more than 34,000 Rotary clubs in nearly every country in the world share a dedication to the ideal of Service Above Self.
+Rotary is a worldwide organization of business and professional leaders who provide humanitarian service and help to build goodwill and peace in the world.
+The 1.2 million Rotarians who make up more than 34,000 Rotary clubs in nearly every country in the world share a dedication to the ideal of Service above Self.

 The Asian Institute of Technology promotes technological change and sustainable development in the Asian-Pacific region through higher education, research and outreach.
 Established in Bangkok in 1959, AIT has become a leading regional postgraduate institution and is actively working with public and private sector partners throughout the region and with some of the top universities in the world.